-Biodiversity Protection Area means the area to which this code applies, as shown on the planning scheme maps. clearance and conversion means the process of removing native vegetation from an area of land and: (a) leaving the area of land, on a permanent or extended basis, in a state predominantly unvegetated with native vegetation; or (b) replacing the native vegetation so removed, on a permanent or extended basis, with residential, commercial, mining, agriculture or other non-agricultural development. disturbance means the alteration of the structure and species composition of a native vegetation community through actions including cutting down, felling, thinning, logging, removing or destroying of a native vegetation community. natural values determination means an ecological assessment, generally consistent with the Guidelines for Natural Values Assessment, (DPIPWE July 2009), by a suitably qualified person (biodiversity) to identify and convey: (a) the location of priority biodiversity values affecting the site;(b) the significance of priority biodiversity values, with particular reference to Table E10.1; natural values assessment means an ecological assessment, generally consistent with the Guidelines for Natural Values Assessment, (DPIPWE July 2009), by a suitably qualified person (biodiversity) to identify and convey: (a) the location of priority biodiversity values affecting the site;

-(b) the significance of priority biodiversity values, with particular reference to Table E10.1; (c) any likely impact on these priority biodiversity values including existing activities on the site, nearby land uses, weeds, pests, pathogens and the degree of connectivity with other land with natural values; (d) the likely impact of the proposed development or use on these priority biodiversity values; recommendations for the design and siting of the proposed development or use to avoid or minimise the identified impacts; (f) recommendations for the mitigation or management of any residual impacts. priority biodiversity values means as specified in Table E10.1. special circumstances means particular circumstances associated with the proposed use or development that justify loss of high priority biodiversity values.
-Special circumstances are considered to exist if one or more of the following apply: the use or development will result in significant long term social or economic community benefits and there is no feasible alternative location; (b) ongoing management cannot ensure the survival of the high priority biodiversity values on the site and there is little potential for recruitment or for long term persistence; the extent of proposed removal of high priority biodiversity values on the site is insignificant relative to the extent of that community elsewhere in the vicinity; suitably qualified person (biodiversity) means a person possessing the knowledge, skills and experience to provide advice on ecological issues associated with the use and development of land.
-The person must be cognisant of current legislation and policy and be mindful of best practice in management and mitigation of potential impacts. threatened native vegetation community means a native vegetation community listed as a threatened vegetation community under the Nature Conservation Act 2002 or a threatened ecological community under the Environment Protection and Biodiversity Conservation Act 1999 . threatened species means a fauna or flora species listed under the Threatened Species Protection Act 1995 or the Environment Protection and Biodiversity Conservation Act 1999.
+(b) it is still considered desirable for other economic, social or environmental reasons for the action to proceed. clearance and conversion means the process of removing native vegetation from an area of land and: (a) leaving the area of land, on a permanent or extended basis, in a state predominantly unvegetated with native vegetation; or (b) replacing the native vegetation so removed, on a permanent or extended basis, with residential, commercial, mining, agriculture or other non-agricultural development. disturbance means the alteration of the structure and species composition of a native vegetation community through actions including cutting down, felling, thinning, logging, removing or destroying of a native vegetation community. natural values determination means an ecological assessment, generally consistent with the Guidelines for Natural Values Assessment, (DPIPWE July 2009), by a suitably qualified person (biodiversity) to identify and convey: (a) the location of priority biodiversity values affecting the site; (b) the significance of priority biodiversity values, with particular reference to Table E10.1; natural values assessment means an ecological assessment, generally consistent with the Guidelines for Natural Values Assessment, (DPIPWE July 2009), by a suitably qualified person (biodiversity) to identify and convey: (a) the location of priority biodiversity values affecting the site; (b) the significance of priority biodiversity values, with particular reference to Table E10.1; (c) any likely impact on these priority biodiversity values including existing activities on the site, nearby land uses, weeds, pests, pathogens and the degree of connectivity with other land with natural values; (d) the likely impact of the proposed development or use on these priority biodiversity values; (e) recommendations for the design and siting of the proposed development or use to avoid or minimise the identified impacts; (f) recommendations for the mitigation or management of any residual impacts. priority biodiversity values means as specified in Table E10.1. special circumstances means particular circumstances associated with the proposed use or development that justify loss of high priority biodiversity values.
+Special circumstances are considered to exist if one or more of the following apply: (a) the use or development will result in significant long term social or economic community benefits and there is no feasible alternative location; (b) ongoing management cannot ensure the survival of the high priority biodiversity values on the site and there is little potential for recruitment or for long term persistence; (c) the extent of proposed removal of high priority biodiversity values on the site is insignificant relative to the extent of that community elsewhere in the vicinity; suitably qualified person (biodiversity) means a person possessing the knowledge, skills and experience to provide advice on ecological issues associated with the use and development of land.
+The person must be cognisant of current legislation and policy and be mindful of best practice in management and mitigation of potential impacts. threatened native vegetation community means a native vegetation community listed as a threatened vegetation community under the Nature Conservation Act 2002 or a threatened ecological community under the Environment Protection and Biodiversity Conservation Act 1999 . threatened species